When you have trouble falling asleep naturally, a sleep aid can be a big help.

 The upside of this is that if you have any medical conditions or if you are taking medication, you should check with your doctor before taking valerian root.

-As more potent pharmaceuticals, antihistamines suffer from the problem of being too good at what it does.
+As more potent pharmaceuticals, antihistamines suffer from the problem of being too good at what they do.
 The main side effect is drowsiness the next day.

 This has been documented both in subjective surveys and with objective medical scanning (12).
 You may adapt to this over time, but do expect there to be some lingering sleepiness the next day after you get up.